Educational Psychology Services for Schools

 Educational psychology time to be delivered over the academic school year.

 Annual contracts run over the academic year.
 Orders are taken during the Summer term, ready for the work to begin in September.
-Any number of days can be purchased and will be delivered over the school year.
+Any number of units can be purchased and will be delivered over the school year.
 Delivery of annual contracts takes priority over mid year ad hoc work.
-As part of the contract the psychologist will hold a phone planning meeting with the school to discuss their requirements at no extra charge.
-On site meetings are also an option, but the time is charge for.
+As part of the contract the psychologist will hold a phone planning meeting with the school to discuss their requirements.
+For larger contracts on site meetings are also an option, but the time is charged for.

 • Reassurance – know that you will have access to a psychologist over the academic year.